 Just remember to follow these steps and plan ahead of time to make the most out of the interview.
 If you have doubts going into an interview, just keep in mind that they reached out to you for a reason.

 Thanks for the read!
-Did I miss anything you felt was really important?
+Did I miss anything you felt was really important to shine in the interviews?
 What are some other ways introverts can shine during an interview?